 A detached garage should generally have at least one or two windows for natural light, even if you plan to wire the garage for electricity.
 If you plan to spend any amount of time in the garage on a regular basis, you will want to add more.
 There are a huge variety of window dimensions to choose from, with 18”x36”, 24”x36”, and 30”x36” being some of the most common sizes.
 There is a range of styles (such as transom windows), as well as insulated and non-insulated options.

 The incredible customization that’s possible if you decide to finish out some or all of the interior of your garage deserves an entire article of its own.
 To touch on a few considerations to chew over as you figure out your detached garage cost:

-Simple vehicle storage doesn’t require any of these additions, but if you want to do anything else in your garage, you’ll want at least electric for lighting and your garage door opener.
 Food storage or a workbench with electric tools are other options if you have an electrical connection.
-Plumbing and HVAC configurations can open an entire new world of possibilities for your detached garage!
+Plumbing and HVAC configurations can open an entirely new world of possibilities for your detached garage!

 If you plan to spend a lot of time in it, drywall and paint can be a nice touch for your garage interior, especially if you are finishing loft space, a recreation room, or a man cave.
 For the best look, pick out a nice trim and paint it an accent color!

 Of course, the prices given here are all very general estimates for on-site construction.
 To be completely accurate, you will want to talk to local contractors to find out what the going rates are in your area.